bertod/ddp_project/README.md

 - **Final Integration and test**:
-We implemented a main script which, given some optional user input (via CLI), run all the needed components and returns to the user, statistics and the graph on data from target source
+We implemented a main script which, given some optional user input (via CLI), run all the needed components and returns statistics and the graph, on data from target source, to the user.

+**Unimplemented stories**: we left unresolved the user stories n.
+4 and 5.
+We would have needed another iteration to accomplish them.

 #### Architecture
 ##### Class Digram
 ![Class Diagram](resources/uml_3.jpg)